kel151/1stmilestoneproject/README.md

 ## Demo
  A live demo can be found [here](https://kel151.github.io/1stmilestoneproject/)

- Here is the responsive view:
+ Here is the responsiveness preview:
  ![Responsive View](assets/responsiveview.gif)

 ## UX